Skip to Content

 By reviewing studies and participating in Board discussions, you will become knowledgeable about the wide spectrum of Ohio State research, and you will gain information about the latest research methods.
 Since science and technology are rapidly advancing, you will be taking part in lively discussions about evolving research ethics.

 This guide is provided as your reference to the Ohio State IRB procedures.
 New members are required to observe an IRB meeting before beginning to review studies.
-In addition, all members are given the Institutional Review Board Member Handbook which you should also find very helpful as you perform your reviews.
+In addition, all members have access to the Institutional Review Board Member Handbook through University Libraries.

-New IRB members must complete a web-based Collaborative Institutional Training Initiative (CITI) human subjects protection training course before serving as reviewers.
-The CITI course is comprehensive and includes information on ethical principles and regulatory requirements.
-National experts developed the course with funding from the National Institutes of Health.
-It is considered a state-of-the-art course and is currently used by thousands of institutions and organizations worldwide.
-Please inform staff of your course completion.
+Required Training: New IRB members must complete a web-based Collaborative Institutional Training Initiative (CITI) human subjects protection training course before serving as reviewers.
 Details on the required training are found here.

 Administrative Support

-The Enterprise for Research, Innovation and Knowledge's Office of Responsible Research Practices staff provides support to the university review committees.
-The staff members are pleased to assist you in your role as an IRB member.
+The Office of Responsible Research Practices (ORRP) provides support to the university review committees.
+The ORRP staff members are pleased to assist you in your role as an IRB member.
 Your primary contact will be with the IRB analysts.
-Please do not hesitate to contact an analyst if you ever have any questions or concerns.

 Ohio State Institutional Review Boards